zikula/core/docs/Themes/TemplateOverrides.md

 ## System resource overrides

-Symfony has a system in place to override Resources of any Bundle.
+Symfony has a system in place to override Resources of any bundle.
 See [Overriding Resources](https://symfony.com/doc/current/bundles/override.html#templates).

 **Note that in Zikula, System resource overrides take precedence over Theme resource overrides.**